MHC-RobotSimulators-Research/Data_Analysis_MotionReplication/README.md

 3. Choose specific CSVs for analysis.
 4. Use the modes to modify and graph the data as needed.

-Here is a quick video how you want to launch this:
 ## Modes

 ### Add Offset